microsoft/terminal/doc/specs/Keyboard-Selection.md

 ### Accessibility

 Using the keyboard is generally a more accessible experience than using the mouse.
 Being able to modify a selection by using the keyboard is a good first step towards making selecting text more accessible.

+Being able to create and update a selection without the use of a mouse is a very important feature to users with disabilities.
+The UI Automation system is already set up to detect changes to the active selection, so as long as the UiaRenderer is notified of changes to the selection, this experience should be accessible.

 ### Security